Philadelphia Register of Historic Places: Criteria

 Properties listed on the Philadelphia Register of Historic Places may also be recognized on the National Register of Historic Places, be listed as a National Historic Landmark, or listed as a contributing property in a National Historic District.

 Philadelphia Historical Commission

 The Philadelphia Historical Commission is the city agency responsible for overseeing the Philadelphia Register of Historic Places and ensuring the preservation of Philadelphia's historic resources including buildings, structures, sites, objects, interiors and districts.

 Current listings

-The lists below contain selected notable otable properties on the Philadelphia Register of Historic Places:
+The lists below contain selected notable properties on the Philadelphia Register of Historic Places:

 Properties listed in the register by name

 Properties that do not have an official address as assigned by Philadelphia's Office of Property Assessment (OPA).

 Properties listed in the register by address

-The complete list contains over 11,000 sites.
+The complete list contains over 13,000 sites.

 Historic districts

 Historic districts listed on the Philadelphia Register of Historic Places: